CivicActions/ssp-toolkit/appendices/security-irp.md

 The _First Responder_ on the The Project Incident Response Team is by default also the initial _Incident Commander_ (IC).
 The _First Responder/IC_ does the following:
 - If possible, confirms the event (report of system degradation or other disruption of normal service).
-- Remains IC unless and until an an [explicit handoff](security-irp-checklist.md#explicit-handoff-ceremony) transfers IC duties to another IR Team member.
+- Remains IC unless and until an [explicit handoff](security-irp-checklist.md#explicit-handoff-ceremony) transfers IC duties to another IR Team member.
 - Communicates to the  team that an event has been reported and is under investigation.

 In some cases, the _First Responder/IC_ may be able to fully manage the incident, perhaps by simply re-starting a service.